 But that's just wrong.
 Just ask Sir Paul McCartney, who declares in an upcoming documentary about Berns' life, "Bert deserves to be elevated to his rightful place in the music industry and respected and honored for it."

-47 years after his passing, Bert Berns is finally getting that recognition.
-His children Brett and Cassie Berns have placed their dad and his epic and brilliant musical repertoire front and center in the new bio-musical Piece of My Heart: The Bert Berns Story.
-The music-packed show, which tells the story of Berns' triumphs and travails, is now playing at New York's Signature Theater.
+47 years after his passing, Bert Berns finally got that recognition.
+His children Brett and Cassie Berns have placed their dad and his epic and brilliant musical repertoire front and center in the bio-musical Piece of My Heart: The Bert Berns Story.
+The music-packed show, which tells the story of Berns' triumphs and travails, had a successful run last year at New York's Signature Theater and there have been rumblings about possibly transferring the show to Broadway.
 "We had to tell his incredible true-life story in order to get him recognized for his musical legacy," says Brett about the acclaimed musical, which was 15 years in the making.
 "That was the only way we could get my dad honored for his music."

-Brett Berns shared some astounding facts about his father, his indelible influence on music, and the songs we continue to cherish.
-For all the details, go to this story at Parade.
+Brett Berns shared some astounding facts about his father, including his indelible influence on music, and the songs we continue to cherish.
+To read them all, click to this story at Parade.com.